nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 An optional `DATE` argument may be provided to retrieve the records from a specific date.
 If no records were found for the patient at the specified date, Patient Manager will inform you that no records were found.

-> ❗ Note: Before retrieving the  medical record(s) to a patient, you must have previously loaded a patient
+> :warning: Note: Before retrieving the  medical record(s) to a patient, you must have previously loaded a patient
 > with the [`load`](#loading-a-patients-medical-records-load) command.
 If no patient has been loaded, Patient
 > Manager will print an error message.